JoshMorrison99/JoshMorrison99.github.io/_posts/2025-04-07-Hacking-Hub-RemoteBinge.md

 <br/>

-To get RCE we can use the `?cmd=id` parameter from our PHP code to execute commands.
+To get RCE we can use the `?cmd=` parameter from our PHP code to execute commands.
 ![](/assets/hackinghub/remotebinge/8.png)

 <br/>